mjcarnaje/isf-web/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, make sure you meet the following requirements:

 - Python (version 3.x)
-- Flask (a Python web framework)
+- Flask (for the web app)
 - MySQL (for the database)
 - Tailwind CSS (for styling)